navruzk/closest_country_to_iss/README.md

-# Find the closest country to International Space Station
+# Find the closest country to the International Space Station

 It is fun game built on ethereum blockchain.